Sixto María Durán Cárdenas: Personal life

-Durán Cárdenas was born in Quito on August 6, 1875.
+After completing his elementary education and having lost his father, he entered tha San Luis Minor Seminary in Quito.
+Julio Troncoso, director of the publication El año ecuatoriano, indicates that at the Seminary, Durán had a great music teacher in the priest Ditte, a Dutch Lazarist; however, another brief biography, unpublished and without a signature of responsibility, indicates that it was with the German priest Jausen, with whom he carried out his musical studies.
+At this time, the young artist had to teach mathematics privately to finance his studies.

 He earned a law degree from the Central University of Ecuador in 1889.
+He stood out in his multifaceted intellectual life, becoming President of the Supreme Court of Justice in 1909, among other representative public positions.
 While he was a renowned, award-winning music composer, he continued to practice law throughout his lifetime because in Ecuador musical careers were not well-paid.

+Due to the difficult circumstances of academic music in Ecuador, the composer was forced to prepare himself largely as an autodidact, since only two years after his birth, the main music institute, the National Conservatory, founded by García Moreno in 1870, had been closed.

 In 1900 President Eloy Alfaro appointed him Intermediate Piano Professor of the newly reopened National Conservatory of Music.
 In 1911 President Emilio Estrada Carmona appointed him the director of the National Conservatory of Music.
 He took on this position again in 1923 (for 10 years) and again from 1941-1943.
+During his years as Director of the Conservatory, he organized and conducted the student and faculty symphony orchestra, as well as trained a large number of composers and performers.